JordanMartinez/purescript-jordans-reference/21-Hello-World/09-Games/src/02-Random-Number/ReadMe.md

 Rather than writing a new file called `Main.purs` that ran the infrastructure, I just inlined the `main` function at the bottom of `Infrastructure.purs`.

+### Miscellaneous Comments

 Due to `gameLoop` in API, this code has the possibility of blowing the stack.
 However, since it is interpreted into the `Aff` monad, which is stack-safe, I did not need to worry about this possibility.

-The actual code demonstrated here only implements the Node infrastructure for the first version of the API (see next sectino).
+The actual code demonstrated here only implements the Node infrastructure for the first version of the API (see next section).
 However, one could quickly build a browser version using Halogen or a similar library.

 ## Onion Architecture